-With more than twelve world championship titles already to her name, Colombian BMX rider Mariana Pajón is making history with her effortless style on two wheels.
+With more than a dozen world championship titles already to her name, Colombian BMX rider Mariana Pajón is making history with her effortless style on two wheels.

 Mariana started racing BMX at the age of four and became a world champion by the age of nine.
 BMX was introduced to the Olympics for the first time in 2008 and, as a potential 2012 athlete, Mariana was invited on the 2008 Beijing Olympic Youth Camp in preparation for the next Games.
 In 2007 and 2008 Mariana won the Colombian Junior Sports Woman of the Year award – and was also named Athlete of the Year 2011.